 If you feel you have a complaint or grievance against an individual professional who is covered by the Charter your first action should be to contact their member organisation (see links above).
 They will have clear details on their website as to their complaints and grievance procedure.
 Evidence will be requested, and they will deal with the matter initially and report their findings and action to be taken, if applicable.

-Should you disagree with the outcome or require it to be investigated further, you can ask for an appeal to be made to the independent Charter Oversight Committee.
+Should you disagree with the outcome or require it to be investigated further, you can ask for an appeal to be made to the independent Charter Oversight Committee, including details of what codes of ethics you feel have been breached.
 They will request any relevant evidence including the initial ruling, and will investigate the matter fully before making a final decision.
 The committee will contact you within 14 days of the case being raised to confirm the procedure has been started.
 The Oversight Committee will then aim to make a decision within six weeks of this date unless further documentation or information is needed.

 If you wish to contact us about the Charter (or regarding a complaint), please send us a message.